marlonmisra/advanced-lane-finding/README.md

 ### Discussion
 The video pipeline did a great job of detecting lane lines.
 It also worked well on videos where lighting conditions varied, and on videos where multiple sharp turns happened in sequence.

-Other improvments I'd like to make are:
-* When doing color space thresholding, doing the thresholding on all 3 dimensions rather than just one.
+There are several improvements I still want to make to this pipeline:
+* Making the pipeline more robust to changes in camera position by doing a transformation in the beginning that converts to a standard perspective.
-* Doing multi-frame smoothing so that the pipeline benefits from the knowledge it gained from previous frames.
+* Doing multi-frame smoothing so that the pipeline benefits from the knowledge it gains from previous frames.
+* Doing color thresholding on all 3 color channels rather than just one.